 As my conversation with artist Archana Horsting

 We have an unusual amount of photography in this issue.
-That’s just the way it turned out.
+It’s just the way it turned out.
 I learned about Bob Sadler

-from a stranger at an art opening at a new gallery* in Monterey.
-A casual request from his Unitarian church, that he photograph a few homeless men in their charitable program, opened the door to an unexpected result.
-His photos seemed to have a transformative effect on the men’s lives.
-Hearing that, I immediately wanted to know more and, with a little help, was able to track down Bob Sadler himself.
+from a stranger at an art opening at an art gallery in Monterey.
+A casual request from his Unitarian church that he photograph a few homeless men in their charitable program led to a surprising result.
+His photos seemed to have a dramatic effect; each man he photographed soon found a place to live.
+Hearing that, I wasted no time in tracking down Bob Sadler himself.

-In the case of Dr. Keith Cohn and architect John Oliver, photography is an avocation.
-At least, that’s how it looks from the outside.
-But what is it that’s taking place in a creative process?
-As editor, I’m always on the lookout for material that announces itself by activating a certain kind of inner “yes.”
+Dr. Keith Cohn and architect John Oliver are passionate amateur photographers.
+As editor, I’m always on the lookout for material that finds me.
+It need not be from a professional artist.
+It just needs to announce itself like the sound of a bell in the distance.
 Running across the Sadler story is a perfect example of that.
 I suspect artists know what I’m talking about.
 And I’m sure that Keith Cohn and John Oliver do, as well.
-When they’re photographing, they’re looking for something like that inner “yes.”
-In a way, each such moment is like a little journey in a pathless land, so to speak.
+When they’re photographing, they’re looking for something like in inner “yes.”
+In a way, each such moment is like a little journey in a pathless land.
 The photographs are the destinations themselves—the ones that still contain something that resonates for others.

 And Indigo Animal is in Rome.
 Wow!
 Welcome to issue #28.